Upper bounds on the one-arm exponent for dependent percolation models

 \subsection{Acknowledgements}

 The second author was partially supported by the Australian Research Council (ARC) Discovery Early Career Researcher Award DE200101467.
-The authors thank Damien Gayet, Tom Hutchcroft, Ioan Manolescu and Hugo Vanneuville for helpful discussions, comments on an earlier draft, and for pointing out references \cite{dcmt20} (Ioan) and \cite{bsw05,bd20} (Hugo).
-This work was initiated while the first author was visiting Queen Mary University of London and we thank the University for its hospitality.
+The authors thank Damien Gayet, Tom Hutchcroft, Ioan Manolescu and Hugo Vanneuville for helpful discussions, comments on an earlier draft, and for pointing out references \cite{dcmt20} (Ioan) and \cite{bsw05,bd20} (Hugo), and an anonymous referee for valuable comments that helped improve the presentation of the paper.
+This work was initiated while the first author was visiting the second author at Queen Mary University of London and we thank the University for its hospitality.